erinhengel/readability/README.md

 do 3-master.do
 ```

 `3-master.do` first installs several third-party packages from SSC (`ftools`, `estout`, `psmatch2`, `xtabond2`, `listtex`, `reghdfe`, `binscatter`, `distinct` `labutil` and `coefplot`) and `wordwrap` from [GitHub](https://mloeffler.github.io/stata/wordwrap).
 It then copies the ado, scheme, colors and `estout` definition files in the `0-code/programs/stata` directory into your Stata personal ado directory.
-(Alternatively, you can simply manually load these files into Stata before running `3-master.do` and comment out lines 26--29.)
+(Alternatively, manually load these files into Stata before running `3-master.do` and comment out lines 26--29.)
 It then transforms the raw data (results are saved in `0-data/generated`) and executes the Stata do files in the `0-code/output` directory.
 Estimation results are either saved as LaTeX output in the `0-tex/generated` directory or as image files in the `0-images/generated` directory.
 A log of all output is saved in the `0-log` directory as `YYYY-MM-DD-HH-MM-SS.smcl`.

-`3-master.do` was last run on X August 2021 on a 4-core Intel-based iMac running MacOS version 11.5.
-Computation took X hours, X minutes and X seconds to run.
+`3-master.do` was last run on 15 August 2021 on a 4-core Intel-based iMac running MacOS version 11.5.
+Computation took 21 hours, 1 minute and 19 seconds to run.

 ### Create Mathematica graphs

-Figures 3 and G.2 in Hengel (2021) were created using Mathematica (version 12.1.0.0).
+Figures 3 and G.2 in Hengel (2021) were created using Mathematica (version 12.1).
 To generate them, follow the three steps below:

 1. Navigate to the `0-code/output` directory and open the files `Figure-3.nb` and `Figure-G.2.nb` in Mathematica.
-2. Change the `fpath` variable in the grey box at the top of each notebook to point to the project's root directory.
+2. Select "Evaluate Notebook" from the Evaluation dropdown menu.
-3. Select "Evaluate Notebook" from the Evaluation dropdown menu.
-(Be sure to click "Yes" to run the initialisation cells.)
+3. Click "Yes" to run the initialisation cells.

 `Figure-3.nb` generates `Figure-3.png`; `Figure-G.2.nb` generates `Figure-G.2.png`.
 Both files are saved in the `0-images/generated` directory.